-Venafi as a Service assigns the System Administrator role to the first three (3) enrolled users automatically.
+TLS Protect Cloud assigns the Admin role to the first three (3) enrolled users automatically.
 Subsequent users are assigned the Guest role.
-This ensures that there is more than one user account with the System Administrator role assigned to it when your company account is first created.
-And it also also provides administrator account redundancy.
-At least one user account must have the System Administrator role.
+This ensures that there is more than one user account with the Admin role assigned to it when your company account is first created.
+And it also provides administrator account redundancy.
+At least one user account must have the Admin role.

 User roles available today include the following: